ahnHeejune/smplvton01/README.txt

     input:  smpl parameter file (pkl),  SMPL template model files

-    output :  templatemask.png ( w x  (h *3//2)
+    output :  templatemask.png ( w x  h ) :   we can turn on full-size mask with size_ext = True in  the  code.
               templatejoints.json (same format as viton )
               templateparam.pkl  (parmater file)

-    note : in fact , the index  (0) is not very important, the params are fixed, not using the specific index
+    Note 1: in fact , the index  (0) is not very important, the params are fixed, not using the specific index
+    Note 2:  you generate the file or you can get it from google drive too

 2') SMPL model to shillouette mask